brasendawson/photo-showcase-api/readme.md

-# Photo Showcase API
+# Photography Studio API

-A RESTful API for a photography showcase and booking platform that allows users to browse photographers, view their work, and book photography sessions.
+A RESTful API for a photography studio service that enables clients to browse photos, book photography sessions, and allows photographers to manage their bookings.

 ## Table of Contents